Provable Robust Saliency-based Explanations: Explanation Robustness via Thickness

+The integration computes the average gap between two features from $\mathbf{x}$ to $\mathbf{x}^\prime$.
+The expectation over $\mathbf{x}^\prime \sim \mathcal{D}$ makes an overall estimation.
+For example, $\mathbf{x}^\prime$ can be from a Uniform distribution \cite{wang2020smoothed} or the adversarial samples local to $\mathbf{x}$ \cite{yang2020boundary}.
+The relevant work \cite{yang2020boundary} proposes the boundary thickness to evaluate a model's \textit{prediction} robustness by the distance between two level sets.

-\textbf{Top-$k$ thickness.} Existing works in general robust ranking propose maintaining the ranking between \textit{every} two features \cite{zhou2021practical}, demanding a complexity of $\mathcal{O}(n^2)$ for $n$ features.
-However, as shown in Fig. \ref{fig:pipeline_example}, only the top-$k$ important features in $\mathcal{I}(\mathbf{x})$ and the robustness of their positions are more relevant to human perception of explanation.
-Thus, only the relative ranking between a top-$k$ salient feature and any other non-salient one is relevant.
-We define the following robustness metric that requires nearly-linear complexity $\mathcal{O}(n)$ when $k \ll n$.
+\textbf{Top-$k$ thickness.} Existing works in general robust ranking \cite{zhou2021practical} propose maintaining the ranking between \textit{every} two entities (features).
+However, as shown in Fig. \ref{fig:pipeline_example}, only the top-$k$ important features in $\mathcal{I}(\mathbf{x})$ attract human perception the most, and will be delivered to end-users.
+Thus, we focus on the relative ranking between a top-$k$ salient feature and any other non-salient one.